-Travelers sounded off this week in the company's social media comments sections, expressing disappointment with the sweeping policy changes, which will soon impact Medallion Status, lounge access and more.
+Upon the initial announcement, travelers sounded off in the company's social media comments sections, expressing disappointment with the sweeping policy changes, which will soon impact Medallion Status, lounge access and more.

 "It's going to be a lot harder to get elite status, especially if you're not a billionaire," travel expert Scott Keyes told "Good Morning America" in a phone interview Thursday morning after the airline announced that spending will soon serve as the only qualifier for Medallion Status.
 "Every time an airline changes their loyalty program it changes for the worse."